Small Batch GIANT Gingerbread Cinnamon Rolls – Vegan & No Eggs!

 - Please read through all instructions before beginning.
 The overnight option and gluten free option are down below in the notes section.

 - Prep: Grease a medium sized bowl with olive oil or coconut oil, and set aside.
-Make sure the vegan butter for the dough is melted and cooled.

 - Second proof: Cover again with a clean towel or wrap, and place over or by the oven while the oven preheats to 350F.
 Let the cinnamon rolls rise for 30 minutes while the oven is preheating.

-- Bake the cinnamon rolls: Place the cinnamon rolls into the oven and bake for 25-30 minutes, or until lightly golden.
+- Bake the cinnamon rolls: Before placing the rolls into the oven, pour the vegan heavy cream over the rolls.
+Place the cinnamon rolls into the oven and bake for 30-32 minutes, or until lightly golden.
 Remove from the oven and let cool for 5-10 minutes while you prepare the icing.

 - Make the dairy-free frosting: in a medium bowl or stand mixer, cream the vegan butter and vegan cream cheese until light and fluffy, about 2 minutes.
 Add in the powdered sugar and vanilla extract, and cream again until smooth, scraping down the sides as needed.